podium-lib/podium-lib.github.io/docs/api/podlet.md

 ## res.podiumSend(fragment)

 Method for dispatching an HTML fragment.
-Calls the `.send()` / `.write()` method in the framework in use and serves the HTML fragment..
+Calls the `.send()` / `.write()` methods in the framework that's being used and serves the HTML fragment.

 When in development mode, when the constructor option `development` is set to `true`, this method will wrap the provided fragment in the given document